 5. What sports do you offer?

 FDU is one of the few schools in the country with both a Division I and Division III sports program.
-The College at Florham fields nine men’s NCAA Division III teams in baseball, basketball, cross country, football, golf, lacrosse, soccer, swimming and tennis and 10 women’s NCAA Division III teams in basketball, cross country, field hockey, golf, lacrosse, soccer, softball, swimming, tennis and volleyball.
+The Florham Campus fields nine men’s NCAA Division III teams in baseball, basketball, cross country, football, golf, lacrosse, soccer, swimming and tennis and 10 women’s NCAA Division III teams in basketball, cross country, field hockey, golf, lacrosse, soccer, softball, swimming, tennis and volleyball.
 The Metropolitan Campus fields eight men’s NCAA Division I teams in baseball, basketball, cross country, golf, indoor and outdoor track, soccer and tennis and 11 women’s NCAA Division I teams in basketball, bowling, cross country, fencing, golf, indoor and outdoor track, soccer, softball, tennis and volleyball.

 6. How many students attend each campus? ?